How will you survive a toxic family who will surely ruin your enjoyment during the holidays?

 One of the best policies to stay away from negative people is to ignore them.
-Don’t waste your time and energy thinking the rubbish they are spreading about you.
+Don’t waste your time and energy thinking about the rubbish they are spreading about you.

 You know what you are.
 Your acts and deeds are there to speak for you.
 Don’t let their negativity affect your mood.

-4. Have a proper planning:
+4. Have proper planning:

-Make sure you have a proper planning before you plunge into the gathering.
+Make sure you have proper planning before you plunge into the gathering.
 Keep a list of to-do things with the people you love.

 Don’t include the toxic family members in your list.
 You are sorted now.
 You will meet them with others but you will have other things to do.